leverj/ordersigner-daemon/daemon/README.rst

 Setup
 -----
-You will need Python 3.8 or later to run the daemon.
+You will need Python 3.8 or later to run the daemon (earlier versions may work but are unsupported).

 To install the library into your `virtualenv`_: